vikbehal/Explore/Power BI/Day 2.md

    -Pin between dashboards for easy duplications
    -What are featured and favourite dashboards?
 6. Roles - Role level security (RLS)
   -Create role level security using Modeling tab -> Manage Roles.
-You can visualize it using 'View as Roles' under same tab.
+You can visualize it using 'View as Roles' under same tab
   -Same report can be seen by multiple stakeholders given right permissions are set.
 This avoid creation of multiple reports and thus maintenance overhead
-  -Combine with USERNAME() function and table relationships to create dynamic filters
+  -Combine with USERNAME() function and table relationships to create dynamic securituy rules
   -RLS requires Power BI Pro license
 7. What are Apps?
 How do they allow easy experimentation and security around reports?
   -Apps are packaged reports, dashboards and datasets